 - Lycopene makes tomatoes red.
 Yes, we can thank our star for making tomatoes such a stunning hue of rose red.
 Lycopene is a carotenoid pigment, and the riper the tomato, the more lycopene it contains.

-Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food RDs, former magazine editor, and busy mom of two who loves to pretend vegetables are Broadway stars.
+Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food Dietitians, former magazine editor, and busy mom of two who loves to pretend vegetables are Broadway stars.